jostylr/event-when/eventwhen.md

     * `data` contains data from `emit`, current scope `event` level, all the `events` along the scope chain, and data from the `handler` itself.
     * `myth` is the messy object from each of the same sources as data.
     * `event` is the full original event string.
-    * `evObj` is the full object containing various pieces with `events` being the arrray of `{scopeEvent, handlers} If you want to manipulate the flow, this is a good place to put it.
+    * `evObj` is the full object containing various pieces with `events` being the arrray of `{scopeEvent, handlers} If you want to manipulate the flow, this is the array to manipulate.
     * `handler` is the handler being used.
 It is a wrapped thingy, so don't expect it to be a function.

     In addition, `passin.stop` being set to true will cause the event handling and bubbling to stop.